RalfGeiger/Playmaker-Platformer-Template/README.md

 * [Setup](#setup)

 ## General info
-This project was born from an idea to write a 2D Jump n Run template with the same performance features as the Corgi Engine.
+This project was born from an idea to create a 2D Jump n Run template, which offers the same features as the Corgi Engine.

 The project was realized with Unity and Playmaker.
 Please note that Playmaker is a Visual Scripting and is not free, but it is worth to buy it.